Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Proposed Graph Transformers Network for RF-OWC IoT Networks

 To ensure these generated embeddings faithfully represent the ground-truth embeddings obtained from the recorded graph, we use a consistency loss function\cite{kim2021structuredconsistencylosssemisupervised} that optimizes embedding accuracy by measuring the similarity between predicted embeddings from the input graph $\mathcal G^{I}_{k}(\mathcal V,\mathcal E)$ and the true embeddings $\mathcal G^{R}_{k}(\mathcal V,\mathcal E)$ from the recorded graph, which are only observed during training.
 The loss aims to align reconstructed embeddings with actual graph $\mathcal G^{R}_{k}$ embeddings, minimizing error across time steps.
 This loss is represented as follows:

 where $\bold{o}_{j}^{p}(k)$ is the final layer $p$ predicted embedding for device $j$ at time $k$ and $\bold{g}_{j}^{p}(k)$ is the final layer $p$ true embedding for device $j$ at time $k$.
+The true embeddings $\bold{g}_{j}^{p}(k)$ are obtained using \eqref{eqInductive} acting on the recorded graph $\mathcal G^{R}_{k}(\mathcal V,\mathcal E)$, therefore $\mathbf{v}^{R}_i$ and $\mathbf{e}^{R}_{ij}$, and while recomputing the attention $\alpha_{ij}^\text{R}$ to capture not only the initial state but also evolving node and link states.
+Attention is applied in both GNN stages but serves different purposes.
+The transductive GNN uses attention to encode stable structural importance from fully observed network snapshots.
+The inductive GNN re-applies attention to dynamically re-weight neighbors to adapt to dynamic changes in node energy, queue occupancy, link availability, and evolving connectivity patterns.

-The true embeddings $\bold{g}_{j}^{p}(k)$ are obtained using \eqref{eqInductive} acting on the the recorded graph $\mathcal G^{R}_{k}(\mathcal V,\mathcal E)$, therefore $\mathbf{v}^{R}_i$ and $\mathbf{e}^{R}_{ij}$.
-This consistency loss aims to minimize the discrepancy between the true observation, as a reference, on the recorded graph and the initial learned representation from the input graph by applying the mean squared error over all timesteps.
+The consistency loss aims to minimize the discrepancy between the true observation, as a reference, on the recorded graph and the initial learned representation from the input graph by applying the mean squared error over all time steps.
 To capture temporal information, we include a temporal encoding to each time snapshot graph, distinguishing each of their order in time.
 Temporal encoding enables the model to learn the evolution or time-based interactions between devices or edges.
 We should note that the inductive GNN operates in two modes.
 During training, the inductive GNN receives embeddings from the transductive GNN and the recorded graph with ground-truth outcomes.
 It learns to map the transductive embeddings to richer, semantically aligned embeddings using the consistency loss that penalizes discrepancies between reconstructed embeddings, from the input graph, and true embeddings, from the recorded graph.
 At inference, the inductive GNN uses only transductive embeddings and transforms these embeddings into enriched representations that capture the learned decision patterns and semantic structures.